Rexxar-Jack-Remar/lotus/docs/source/tools/cfl/index.rst

 cycle reduction and minimum-equivalent graphs). ``--solver endpoint-quotient`` selects the grammar-indexed endpoint-quotient (GEQ) compressed exact engine.
 See :doc:`/cfl/classical/cat_ieoce` for the algorithm and API details.

+Use ``--solver cert`` to select the cardinality-certified exact all-symbol CFL reachability engine.
+See :doc:`/cfl/classical/cert_cfl` for architecture and options.

 The general solver accepts POCR grammar/graph files and exposes unidirectional summarization, SCC elimination, graph folding, and inter-Dyck